 Can these be made be made gluten-free, egg-free, onion-free, etc?

 Yes indeed.
-My mom wrote a companion article sharing her experience modifying this burger recipe with great success.
+I’ve given a few recommendations on how to make these burgers vegan and gluten-free, but my mom also wrote a companion article sharing her experience modifying this recipe with great success.
 Check it out here!

 I hope you love these burgers!
 Let me know if you make them by leaving a comment here, or tagging me on Instagram @howtomakedinner.
 Enjoy!